-Of the many influences on children and their careers, one of my favorite is involvement in outside clubs and organizations.
+Of the many influences on children and their careers, one of my favorites is involvement in outside clubs and organizations.
 From my years in admissions, I know that participation in the scouts or 4-H can have a positive impact on the person's development and skills.

 I was excited to read that the Girl Scouts have added 23 new badges in the STEM and outdoor areas.
 Young girls' involvement in these programs now could lead to either a new career path or at least to personal awareness and care in different areas.